spesmilo/electrumx/docs/architecture.rst

 Env
 ---

-Holds configuration taken from the environment, with apprioriate defaulting appropriately.
+Holds configuration taken from the environment, with appropriate defaulting appropriately.
 Generally passed to the constructor of other components which take their settings from it.